 How can I change the language of my certificate of completion?

 Certificates of completion are generated in the same language that is set for your account.
-If you wish to change the language on the certificate, navigate to your profile page, and select the language you wish to appear.
-The language option is located underneath your Biography.
+If you need to change the language of your certificate, however, you can easily do so by following these steps:

 Can I change the formatting of my certificate of completion?
 Or add an image?